 We now use the VentureSource database.
 We merged data with VentureSource so much of our research on shutdowns and acquisitions has been incorporated into the data.
-Using the Dow Jones VentureSource database, the Dow Jones Index of Venture Capital is built from the ground up—at the level of the individual venture-backed company.
+Using the Dow Jones VentureSource database, the Sand Hill Index of Venture Capital is built from the ground up—at the level of the individual venture-backed company.

 The average returns to venture capital are high despite the high fraction of poor outcomes.
-The annual return, gross of expenses and carry, is just under 17 percent per year.
+The annual return, gross of expenses and carry, is about 18 percent per year.
 This is the return an investor would have earned, before expenses and carry, by investing in all venture deals in proportion to deal size, and re-investing all money distributed through IPOs and acquisitions into the remaining venture universe.